Hike Spain’s Pyrenees for three incredible weeks.

 Days 19 & 20: Travel to Barcelona and Trip End

 Proud of our accomplishments, we’ll travel back to Barcelona where it all began, and have a delicious Spanish dinner to celebrate.

 8 nights of backcountry camping with no access to facilities.

 5 nights of frontcountry camping.
 Campground facilities will vary and may include toilets, showers and/or laundry.

 4 nights in mountain huts.
 Huts will have toilets, running water and sleeping bunks.

 2 nights in a hostel in Barcelona.
-Hostels are dormitory style accommodations and may be shared with other Overland groups if necessary.
-Rooms are separated by gender.
+Hostels are dormitory style accommodations.

 Itinerary may vary by group and is subject to change.